cgds1/cgds1/README.md

 ---

-## 🚀 Sobre mí
+## 🚀 About Me

-Desarrollador fullstack con **3+ años de experiencia autodidacta** especializado en crear aplicaciones web modernas, escalables y robustas.
-Mi enfoque está en arquitecturas enterprise con NestJS, APIs RESTful bien diseñadas, y la integración de tecnologías modernas para resolver problemas reales.
+Fullstack developer with **3+ years of self-taught experience** specializing in building modern, scalable, and robust web applications.
+My focus is on enterprise architectures with NestJS, well-designed RESTful APIs, and integrating modern technologies to solve real-world problems.

-- 🎓 Estudiante de **Ingeniería en Computación** en Universidad Rafael Urdaneta
+- 🎓 Computer Engineering student at Universidad Rafael Urdaneta
-- 🏗️ Experiencia con arquitecturas **BFF (Backend-for-Frontend)** y patrones de diseño escalables
+- 🏗️ Experience with **BFF (Backend-for-Frontend)** architectures and scalable design patterns
-- 🔐 Implementación de sistemas de autenticación seguros con **JWT, Passport.js y bcrypt**
+- 🔐 Implementing secure authentication systems with **JWT, Passport.js, and bcrypt**
-- 🐳 Manejo de **Docker, CI/CD** y despliegues en producción
+- 🐳 Working with **Docker, CI/CD**, and production deployments
-- 🌱 Actualmente profundizando en **AI/ML integration** y microservicios
+- 🌱 Currently diving deeper into **AI/ML integration** and microservices
-- 💡 Apasionado por código limpio, testing y las mejores prácticas de desarrollo
-- 🤝 Abierto a colaboraciones y nuevos desafíos

-> 💼 Algunos proyectos enterprise en desarrollo privado
+- 💡 Passionate about clean code, testing, and development best practices
+- 🤝 Open to collaborations and new challenges

 ---

-## 🛠️ Stack Tecnológico
+## 🛠️ Tech Stack

 ### Frontend
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)